Best

 The mortgage interest rates have been the significant factor driving the housing market in Hamilton in recent times.
 During the pandemic, mortgage rates dropped to historically low levels, prompting many Canadians to buy a home.
 Many buyers found Hamilton’s housing market to be a more affordable alternative to other markets in Ontario, such as the Toronto housing market, Mississauga housing market, and Brampton housing market, within close proximity of Toronto.
 Due to many homebuyers competing to buy a home in Hamilton, the average house prices in the region crossed the $1M mark at the beginning of 2022.

 However, the mortgage rates increased significantly in the latter half of 2022 after the Bank of Canada hiked its policy rate as a measure to control inflation.
 As a result, many homebuyers withdrew from the market, bringing a significant slowdown in sales and, consequently, a major drop in home prices.
-The average home price in Hamilton is now 23% below the peak observed in February 2022.

 Home Prices in Hamilton

-Hamilton Housing Market Statistics for All Property Types in February 2024
+Hamilton Housing Market Statistics for All Property Types in March 2024

 Average Sold Price and MLS HPI Benchmark Price